Plus Therapeutics (PSTV)

 Marc Hedrick, MD, MBA - President and CEO

-Dr. Marc Hedrick has served as President and CEO of Plus Therapeutics, Inc. since 2014.
-He is also a Director of CNSide Diagnostics since February 2025.
-Prior to joining Plus Therapeutics, Dr. Hedrick held several executive leadership roles, including President, CEO, and Director at Cytori Therapeutics, Inc., and President and CEO of StemSource, Inc. He also previously co-founded StemSource Inc. Dr. Hedrick is a trained general, vascular, and plastic surgeon, and was a former Associate Professor of Surgery and Pediatrics at the University of California, Los Angeles (UCLA).
-He also co-directed the Laboratory of Regenerative Bioengineering and Repair at UCLA.
-Dr. Hedrick obtained his MD from the University of Texas Southwestern Medical School, Dallas, and an MBA from The Anderson School at UCLA in 2005.
+Dr. Marc Hedrick is the President and CEO at Plus Therapeutics, Inc. He previously held executive leadership roles, including President, CEO, and Director at Cytori Therapeutics, Inc., which was formerly known as Plus Therapeutics.
+Dr. Hedrick also served as President and CEO of StemSource, Inc. A trained general, vascular, and plastic surgeon, he was a former Associate Professor of Surgery and Pediatrics at the University of California, Los Angeles (UCLA), and Co-Director of the Laboratory of Regenerative Bioengineering and Repair at UCLA.

 Andrew Sims, CPA - Vice President and Chief Financial Officer

-Andrew Sims has been the Vice President and Chief Financial Officer at Plus Therapeutics, Inc. since 2020.
-Mr. Sims has a pattern of managing companies backed by private equity firms, having previously held CFO roles at several such companies.
-His experience includes mergers and acquisitions, corporate capitalization, and building teams for global growth.
-Prior to Plus Therapeutics, Mr. Sims was a Partner at Mazars, a global accounting and advisory firm, where he audited and advised public clients, including healthcare companies, and was the lead partner on over 50 acquisitions ranging from $5 million to $4 billion.
-He is a Certified Public Accountant in the U.S. and a Chartered Accountant in England and Wales.
+Mr. Andrew Sims serves as the Vice President and Chief Financial Officer of Plus Therapeutics, Inc. He previously held Chief Financial Officer roles at several private equity-backed companies, including Amplify LLC from 2012 to 2017 and Verbatim Support Services LLC from 2017 to 2019.
+His professional focus includes mergers and acquisitions, integrations, corporate capitalization, and building and managing teams for global growth.
+Before joining Plus Therapeutics, Mr. Sims was a Partner at Mazars, a global accounting and advisory firm, where he was the lead partner on over 50 acquisitions.

 Russ Havranek, MS MBA - EVP, Commercial and Corporate Strategy

-Russ Havranek is the Executive Vice President of Commercial and Corporate Strategy at Plus Therapeutics.
+Russ Havranek is the Executive Vice President of Commercial and Corporate Strategy for Plus Therapeutics.

 Russell Bradley - President and General Manager, CNSide Diagnostics

-Russell Bradley was appointed President and General Manager of Plus Therapeutics' wholly-owned subsidiary, CNSide Diagnostics, LLC, in February 2025.
-He also serves on the CNSide Board of Directors.
-Mr. Bradley brings over 30 years of leadership experience in diagnostics from companies such as Abbott Laboratories, Luminex, and Beckman Coulter.
+Russell Bradley serves as the President and General Manager of CNSide Diagnostics, a wholly-owned subsidiary of Plus Therapeutics.
+He brings over 30 years of leadership experience in diagnostics and life sciences, with previous senior executive roles at Abbott Laboratories, Luminex Corporation, and Beckman Coulter.

 AI Analysis | Feedback